- No, dogs can’t eat hummus. Traditional hummus contains seasonings that are dangerous for dogs (onions and garlic) ❌

 In moderation, chickpeas are good for dogs.
 Loaded with protein, fiber, and vitamins B and K, they can help keep your pup feeling full and energized.
 But while hummus may be healthy for you to eat, it’s not a safe snack choice for dogs.

 Lemon juice in hummus is also a concern for canines – the acid in it can lead to gastrointestinal upset and can be toxic in high doses.
-So while chickpeas themselves are safe for dogs to eat, steer clear of hummus!
+So can dogs eat hummus?
+No. While chickpeas themselves are safe for dogs to eat, steer clear of hummus!

 Can You Make a Dog-Friendly Version of Hummus?